paulhibbitts/test-docsify-this/docs/README.md

 <h2 style="margin-top:0px;">Web Page Builder</h2>

 <p style="margin-bottom:-8px;">Turn your online Markdown files into styled, responsive web pages - just paste the URL below.
-The resulting Docsify-This page can be copied, shared, or embedded into any platform.</p>
+The resulting Docsify-This page can be copied, shared, or embedded into just about any platform.</p>

 **Markdown File URL** (GitHub, Codeberg or raw source URL):